cwlgadd/TCGA/README.md

 # The Cancer Genome Atlas for PyTorch models

-Package for loading [The Cancer Genome Atlas (TCGA)](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga) data into PyTorch models
+Package for loading [The Cancer Genome Atlas (TCGA)](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga) data into PyTorch models.
+Just add to project as a submodule.

 ## Data modules
 - Simulated.